-Since its initial implementation in 2000, CMake's development has been led by Kitware and fostered by its active development community.
-The software has been adopted by KDE, Netflix, Second Life, Inria, The HDF Group, and RobotCub among many others.
+Since its initial implementation in 2000, CMake's development has been led by Kitware and fostered by the active community that surrounds the project.
+The software has been adopted by KDE, Netflix, Second Life, Inria, The HDF Group, and RobotCub, among many others.